What is Autism Spectrum Disorder?

 - Symptoms that negatively impact the person’s ability to function properly in school, work, and other areas of life

 Autism is known as a “spectrum” disorder because there is a wide variation in the severity and type of symptoms people exhibit.
 ASD exists in all racial, ethnic, and economic groups.
-Although ASD can be a lifelong disorder, our ASD treatment programs in Fairfield County, CT, and Westchester, NY can improve a patient’s symptoms and ability to function.
+Although ASD can be a lifelong disorder, our ASD treatment programs, and Westchester, NY can improve a patient’s symptoms and ability to function.

 Screening for ASD